skyprolk/SinEn-Natural-Language-Tool_Kit/README.md

 ```
 ## Contributing

-We welcome contributions to the SinEn project.
+_We welcome contributions to the SinEn project.
 If you would like to contribute, please open a pull request with your changes.

+## License

+**SinEn** is released under the **_Apache-2.0 license**_.
+See [LICENSE](https://github.com/skyprolk/SinEn-Natural-Language-Tool_Kit/blob/main/LICENSE) for more information.